-Whether you’re a general manager, director of operations or event manager at a convention center – your day starts early.
+Whether you’re a general manager, director of operations, director of security and parking, or event manager at a convention center – your day starts early.

 Does this sound familiar?

-Now you have to walk the 1,000,000 plus square foot space you oversee looking at room sets, reviewing floor plans, and confirming pre-conference and post-conference meetings.
+Now you must walk the 1,000,000 plus square foot space you oversee looking at room sets, reviewing floor plans, and confirming pre-conference and post-conference meetings.

 From one end of your property to the other, you need location inspection software that’s going to help you safeguard staff accountability and strengthen operational processes throughout your convention center.